alyamovsky/symfony-docker-skeleton/README.md

 1. `composer create-project ddlzz/symfony5-docker-website-skeleton local_project_path`
 2. `make init`
 3. `make up`
-4. Default ports are random (47001-47999) for every created project, so click the link generated in CLI your browser and enjoy!
+4. Default ports are random (47001-47999) for every created project, so click the link generated in CLI with the output of `make up` command and enjoy!

 You also can set desired ports for Nginx and PostgreSQL manually in generated /.env file (don't forget to run `make restart` afterwards).